Let’s get grown up with these Fig and Goat Cheese Endive Cups! A super simple appetizer to add to your cocktail party this holiday season!

 I love making nibbles or small bites.
 It really is one of my favourite types of food to make.
 However, I don’t often get the chance because people in the house usually want dinner….uggh!
 Plus, I don’t entertain much these days.
 But every now and again I get in the mood and create appetizers for dinner and surprise myself with some of the delicious combinations.

-I used Chevre goats cheese because I had in in the fridge.
-I always have it in the fridge!
-I love that stuff.
+- I used Chevre goats cheese because I had in in the fridge.
 You can use another cheese if your prefer but I would avoid hard cheeses for this appetizer.
 If you can get your hands on the Chevre goat cheese, get it and use it!
 You will not be disappointed.

 This might sound like a strange combination, but it’s worth making, serving and eating.
 The figs are sweet, the cheese soft and salty, the almonds crunchy and the balsamic reduction is just delish on everything!